Ukraine refugees encouraged to find jobs as war exodus slows

 Kaznowska said employment and professional activity were the best way to integrate the adults who have fled Ukraine into Polish society.

-Educators are also needed to help refugee children adjust to their new school environment, where lessons are taught in Polish and where the curriculum is largely different from the one in Ukraine.
+Educators are also needed to help thousands of refugee children adjust to their new school environment, where lessons are taught in Polish and where the curriculum is largely different from the one in Ukraine.
+Adjusting the school system will cost over 440,000 zlotys ($105,000) in Warsaw alone, city authorities said.

 Two nurses who are in the hiring process, speaking in Ukrainian mixed with Polish, said they appreciated the chance to continue their careers.

+Olena Halych had to fight back tears as she spoke of fleeing home near shelled Bucha “to save my children.”

+“I want to truly thank people in Poland for offering us shelter,” Halych said in Ukrainian.
+“I have found a job at the Bielanski Hospital, I want to really thank you for that.”

-Hospital director Dorota Galczynska-Zych said the new job recruits have provided valuable skills and that language has not been a barrier.
+Hospital director Dorota Galczynska-Zych said the new recruits have provided valuable skills, and added that language has not been a barrier.

 Some 570,000 refugees have reached Warsaw, a city of some 1.8 million, and some 300,000 remain in the capital for now, Trzaskowski said.